tradecloud/tradecloud-docs-api-v2/forecast/issue.md

 * `buyerItemNumber`: the mandatory item code or number as known in your ERP.
 * `buyerItemRevision`: the revision \(or version\) of this item number.
 * `buyerItemName`: the mandatory item short name.
 * `supplierItemNumber`: the item code or number as known at the supplier.
-Advised in case of wholesale suppliers.
+Required in case of wholesale suppliers.
 * `purchaseUnitOfMeasureIso`: the purchase unit according to ISO 80000-1, a typical example is `PCE`.

 {% hint style="warning" %}